iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

     selectTerrainFrustum(): void;
     // (undocumented)
     selectViewFrustum(): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "terrainFrustum" is marked as @public, but its signature references "ViewFrustum" which is marked as @internal
-    //
     // (undocumented)
     readonly terrainFrustum: ViewFrustum | undefined;
     // (undocumented)
     readonly viewFlags: ViewFlags;
-    // Warning: (ae-incompatible-release-tags) The symbol "viewFrustum" is marked as @public, but its signature references "ViewFrustum" which is marked as @internal
-    //
     // (undocumented)
     readonly viewFrustum: ViewFrustum;
 }